ibm-cloud-docs/openwhisk/prep.md

 Instead of compiling from the command line, you can use a build a tool such as [Gradle](https://gradle.org){: external} to fetch the libraries from a repository like Maven Central.
 You can use Gradle to fetch and build a final .jar archive that includes your code and all dependencies.

-Here is an example using Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to generate a QR code image.
+The following example uses Gradle to build a Java action that leverages the library `com.google.zxing` that provides the functionality to generate a QR code image.

 1. Create a file that is named `build.gradle` and specify the dependencies.